LIFE Skills by the numbers

 Street Outreach and Beyond

-LIFE Skills has brought together a group of service providers and other partners to establish a collaboratively staffed Young Adult Resource Center (YARC).
+LIFE Skills has brought together a group of service providers and other partners to establish a collaboratively staffed Young Adult Resource Center called the HUB.
 This free daytime resource center will be open to any homeless or housing insecure young adult.
 They will be able to shower, eat, receive clothing and toiletries, meet with mental health or other needed coordinators of service, and receive help in securing housing, education, employment and other assistance with the transition to being on their own.
-Read more about this exciting project on the YARC page.
+Read more about this exciting project.

 It is challenging to put numbers on the changes we see at LIFE Skills.
 However, it is important for both staff and clients to be able to chart those changes.
 In early 2016, we began quantitatively assessing the six areas that research shows are critical for young people to succeed at living independently.
 These areas are employment, education, housing, finances, health and support networks.
-Each area is scored on a scale of 1-5 with 30 being the highest combined score.
-We now have three data points for 17 of our clients: January, April and September, 2016.
+In 2017, we saw an average score improvement of 6 points for the 24 participants able to be tracked.
 While some clients progressed and others faced setbacks during this time, the trend is encouraging.
-The total score for all clients showed a net increase of 188 points, with an average net gain of 7 points per client.
+No matter where you begin or how you look at it, 6 steps on the diagram below represents a lot of change!
 No matter where you begin or how you look at it, 7 steps on the diagram below represents a lot of change!

 Each point in the six areas below represents a major step on the ladder to independence.